Skip to content

 The nose is usually wide as the distance between the eyes.

-how to draw a nose instructions
+how to draw a whimsical nose step 2

 How to draw lips